Shahin Sultanov

 Vice Admiral Shahin Sultanov (Şahin Əşrəf oğlu Sultanov) was the Commander of the Azerbaijani Naval Forces from 1999 to 2014.

 Early life and career

 He was born on 8 August 1961 in the Goychay District of the Azerbaijan SSR.
 Sultanov graduated from the Navigation Department of the Caspian Higher Naval School named after Sergei Kirov.

 He was appointed the Commander of Azerbaijani Naval Forces in 1999.
-Sultanov's rank was raised to Counter Admiral on January 19, 2002.
-On June 24, 2005 he was promoted to Vice Admiral.
+Sultanov's rank was raised to Counter Admiral on January 19, 2002, and Vice Admiral on June 24, 2005.
 He was awarded the Veten Ughrunda Medal (In the Name of Motherland) on June 24, 2003; Azerbaijani Flag Order on June 22, 2006; and Herbi Xidmlete Gore Medal on June 24, 2010.

-As the commander of navy, he modernized the Azerbaijani Navy capabilities and established close contacts with the Turkish Navy and Pakistan Navy.
+As the commander of navy, he modernized the Azerbaijani Navy's capabilities and established close contacts with the Turkish Navy and Pakistan Navy.

+Commander of the Azerbaijani Navy

+Sultanov served as Commander of the Azerbaijani Naval Forces from 1999 until his dismissal on 11 March 2014.
+During his tenure, he represented Azerbaijan in regional naval diplomacy and security cooperation with Russia, Pakistan, Turkey and the United States.

+Relations with Russia

+In September 2003, Sultanov accompanied a group of Azerbaijani warships on a visit to the Russian Caspian Flotilla's base in Astrakhan.
+During the visit, he met Rear Admiral Yuri Startsev, commander of the Caspian Flotilla, Astrakhan Governor Anatoly Guzhvin and Astrakhan mayor Igor Bezrukavnikov.
+AZERTAC reported that the voyage was the first visit by the warships of one Commonwealth of Independent States member to another member state since the organization had been established.
+Sailors from the two countries toured one another's vessels, and the naval orchestras of the Azerbaijani Navy and the Caspian Flotilla participated in a joint concert.

+Sultanov led another Azerbaijani naval group to Astrakhan in September 2013.
+The group consisted of three warships and was escorted toward the port by the Russian small artillery ship Volgodonsk.
+The planned programme included meetings with the Caspian Flotilla command and Astrakhan regional officials, the laying of wreaths at the Eternal Flame and flowers at a monument to Heydar Aliyev, and opening the Azerbaijani vessels to members of the public.